Magneto (film character)

-Erik Lehnsherr, also known as Magneto, is a character in 20th Century Fox's X-Men film series.
-Based on the Marvel Comics character of the same name, he is primarily portrayed by Ian McKellen and Michael Fassbender.
-McKellen has played Magneto since he first appeared in X-Men (2000), while Fassbender portrays a younger version of the character beginning with the prequel film X-Men: First Class (2011).
-Magneto has been featured in a total of eight installments in the franchise, with both McKellen and Fassbender's iterations appearing in X-Men: Days of Future Past (2014).
+Erik Magnus Lehnsherr, also known as Magneto, is a character primarily portrayed by Ian McKellen and Michael Fassbender in 20th Century Fox's X-Men film series.
+Based on the Marvel Comics character of the same name, he has appeared in eight installments of the franchise.
+McKellen played Magneto in the original trilogy films X-Men (2000), X2 (2003), and X-Men: The Last Stand (2006), in addition to making a cameo in The Wolverine (2013); while Fassbender portrayed a younger version of the character in the prequel films X-Men: First Class (2011), X-Men: Apocalypse (2016), and Dark Phoenix (2019).
+Both actors' iterations appeared in different time periods in X-Men: Days of Future Past (2014).
+McKellen's version of the character will appear in the Marvel Cinematic Universe film Avengers: Doomsday (2026).